Editor's Note: This blog post was originally published in 2017, and was updated in April of 2019 to reflect updated information.

 Flexographic printing is a pressure-sensitive process.
 It can be a root cause of dot gain and most of these 11 other flexo printing defects.

 But how can you tell?
 Simply enough, lower the pressure from the print cylinder to the substrate and see if it corrects the issue.
-If pressure is the issue, your dots should come back into conformity.
+If pressure is the issue, your dot areas should come back into conformity.

 2. Thick or Swollen Sleeves or Plates